 - was married to the worker for at least ten years, and

-- is not entitled to benefits, on own or other account, that exceed one-half the worker’s primary benefit amount.
+- is not entitled to benefits, on own or another account, that exceeds one-half the worker’s primary benefit amount.

-The wage earning spouse doesn’t have to be retired and actually drawing benefits; he or she iust has to be eligible for retirement benefits.
+The wage-earning spouse doesn’t have to be retired and actually drawing benefits; he or she just has to be eligible for retirement benefits.